LemmyNet/lemmy-ansible/README.md

 Run the following commands:

+Clone lemmy-docker-ansible-deploy:

 ```
-# Clone lemmy-docker-ansible-deploy
 git clone https://github.com/LemmyNet/lemmy-docker-ansible-deploy.git
 cd lemmy-docker-ansible-deploy

-# Make a directory to hold your config
-mkdir inventory/host_vars/matrix.<your-domain>

-# Copy the sample configuration file
-cp examples/config.hjson inventory/host_vars/matrix.<your-domain>/config.hjson
-# Edit that file to change a few passwords, and change the config to your liking

-# Copy the sample inventory hosts file
-cp examples/hosts inventory/hosts
-# Edit the inventory hosts file (inventory/hosts) to your liking

-# Run the playbook
-ansible-playbook -i inventory/hosts lemmy.yml --become

-# If the command above fails, you may need to comment out this line
-# In the ansible.cfg file:
-# interpreter_python=/usr/bin/python3
 ```

+Make a directory to hold your config:

+`mkdir inventory/host_vars/<your-domain>`

+Copy the sample configuration file:

+`cp examples/config.hjson inventory/host_vars/<your-domain>/config.hjson`

+Edit that file to change a few passwords, and change the config to your liking.

+Copy the sample inventory hosts file:

+`cp examples/hosts inventory/hosts`

+Edit the inventory hosts file (inventory/hosts) to your liking.

+Run the playbook:

+`ansible-playbook -i inventory/hosts lemmy.yml --become`

+If the command above fails, you may need to comment out this line In the ansible.cfg file:

+`interpreter_python=/usr/bin/python3`